-Regarding our basic question of whether time preferences matter in bargaining, the most closely related work is the experiment by Manzini (2001), which is the only other bargaining study that implements actual time delay of payoffs.
+Regarding our basic question of whether time preferences really matter in bargaining, the most closely related work is the experiment by Manzini (2001), which is the only other bargaining study that implements actual time delay of payoffs.
 Manzini's design and conclusion are radically different from ours.
 She first elicits participants' limit prices for avoiding a delay of one or two months, respectively, of a given monetary prize that is otherwise paid the next day, via a variation of the BDM (Becker, DeGroot, and Marschak, 1964) procedure.
 The participants are then paired for a single bargaining game with alternating offers over just two rounds, so the second round would be an ultimatum game.
 Immediate agreement results in payment the subsequent day, whereas delayed agreement results in payment with a month's delay.
-Providing the bargainers with information on their respective limit prices for a month's delay, this turns out to have no significant correlation with the opening offers.29 Hence, she concludes that time preferences do not matter in bargaining and suggests that the task of bargaining distracts attention completely away from time considerations.
+Providing the bargainers with information on their respective limit prices for a month's delay, these turn out to have no significant correlation with the opening offers.36 Hence, she concludes that time preferences do not matter in bargaining and suggests that the task of bargaining distracts attention completely away from time considerations.

 Our results qualify this negative conclusion.
-Manzini's very careful design compellingly shows that time preferences are not all that matters.
-However, it is unclear how informative time preference measures from individual choices of the opponent are for predicting their minimum acceptable offer in bargaining.
-Those measures may plausibly correlate with fairness concerns, risk attitudes, the ability to successfully engage in backwards induction, the ability to understand incentives in the elicitation mechanism, etc. (see Dohmen, Falk, Huffman, and Sunde, 2010; Falk, Becker, Dohmen, Enke, Huffman, and Sunde, 2018, for related evidence); opening offers may therefore most of all reflect proposers' heterogeneity in beliefs and preferences.
-Our effective discounting procedure transparently induces differences in time preferences between groups of participants, holding various other characteristics constant.
+Manzini's very careful design quite compellingly shows that time preferences are not all that matters.
+However, in view of the well-established relevance of fairness concerns in bargaining, it is highly unclear how informative the opponent's time preference measure is about their minimum acceptable offer.
+Apart from the likely noise due to the elicitation method, the measure is taken from individuals' choices over dated own payoffs, with no social component, hence relates to a different domain than the distributional one in the bargaining problem.
+In addition, the fact that this information is "leaked" to the proposer by the experimenter may well induce reluctance by the proposer to exploit it, as well as by the responder to have it exploited.
+The proposers' opening offers may therefore above all reflect the heterogeneity of proposers' beliefs and tastes, rather than being systematically related to this information about the opponent.
+By contrast, our effective discounting procedure transparently induces differences in time preferences between groups of participants, holding various other characteristics constant.
 Thus, we are able to isolate a causal effect of time preferences (or beliefs about time preferences), and we find that it is significant.